Simona Halperin

 Beginning in August 2010, Halperin was the head of the Israel Economic and Cultural Office in Taipei (ISECO).
 It is considered the “officially unofficial” delegation to Taiwan.

+Halperin also served as deputy ambassador in Kazakhstan and South Korea.

-Halperin earned an MA degree in Law and Public administration from the Hebrew University in Jerusalem and has a BA in Economics & business administration.
+Halperin earned an MA degree in Law and Public administration from the Hebrew University in Jerusalem and has a BA in economics & business administration.

+In May 2023 Halperin was chosen as Ambassador of Israel to Russia.
+She assumed office in December 2023.

+Halperin has five children, Roee and Jonathan, Or Tal and Yuval.